pokedpeter/node-typescript-tutorial/README.md

 },
 ```

-Note that if you run the npm script and issues are found, you will see the following npm error message appended below the eslint output:
+Applicable only when on npm < v7 but note that if you run the npm script and issues are found, you will see the following npm error message appended below the eslint output:

 ```bash
 > eslint src --ext .ts